-So which one should you buy--the refined new Volt, or the intriguing new i3?
+So which one should you buy—the refined new Volt, or the intriguing i3?

 The all-new Chevrolet Volt is sleeker, better-looking, quieter, faster, and more refined than the first-generation car sold from 2011 to 2015.
 It remains a compact five-door hatchback with only four seats, though it now has a fifth "seating" position that's largely restricted to agile and tolerant teenagers willing to sit on a small padded hump and straddle the wide battery tunnel.
 The Volt's steel construction is largely conventional.

 Launched in May 2014, the electric BMW is one of the most advanced vehicles of any kind sold in the U.S. It's light, custom-built, and the most efficient vehicle of any kind sold this year (in its battery-only form).
 The subcompact five-door body shell is made of carbon-fiber reinforced plastic, and it rides on an aluminum chassis that contains the battery pack, electric motor, range extender, and the crash structures.
 For 2017 it adds a higher-capacity battery pack rated at up to 114 miles of total electric range.

 The little BMW, with its contrasting black panels, is unusual, distinctive, and futuristic-looking.
 It's a tall, slab-sided hatchback with two long front doors, plus rear "carriage doors" that can't be opened unless the fronts are opened first--meaning back-seat occupants are dependent on the front-seat passenger to get in and out.
 The Volt is a low, wedge-shaped hatchback that some have compared to the last Honda Civic in its shape.
 Regardless, it's handsomer, racier, and altogether better-looking than its predecessor to most eyes.